Orson Scott Card sure is a classy guy.

 I think a good first step toward such an audacious way of life is to share information.

-Here, for example is a freely available ebook in PDF format of Ender's Game, which can be read online or downloaded.
+Here, for example is a freely available set of ebooks in PDF format of the Ender's saga, which can be read online or downloaded.
 I encourage anyone interested in this fine piece of literature to obtain it at their leisure, without having to pay for it, and with the satisfaction that no royalties whatsoever will make it into Orson Scott Card's quite intolerant little hands.